wangyihaier/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 >**Note**: The complete Databricks notebook can be found in the Databricks-notebook folder of the GitHub repo associated with this hands-on lab, should you need to reference it for troubleshooting.

-1. In the [Azure portal](https://portal.azure.com), navigate to the Azure Databricks workspace you created in the [Before the hands-on lab](./Before%20the%20HOL%20-%20Internet%20of%20Things.md) exercises, and select **Launch Workspace**.
+1. In the [Azure portal](https://portal.azure.com), navigate to the Azure Databricks workspace you created in the [Before the hands-on lab setup guide](./Before%20the%20HOL%20-%20Internet%20of%20Things.md) exercises, and select **Launch Workspace**.

    ![On the Azure Databricks Service blade, the Launch Workspace button is highlighted.](media/azure-databricks-launch-workspace.png 'Launch Azure Databricks Workspace')